McLaren Technology Centre

 The main building is a large, roughly semi-circular, glass-walled building, designed by architect Norman Foster and his company, Foster + Partners.
 The building was short-listed for the 2005 Stirling Prize, which was won by the Scottish Parliament building.
-Approximately 1,000 people work at the Technology Centre.
-It is home to the McLaren Formula One constructor and McLaren Automotive, the manufacturer of the McLaren F1 and McLaren Senna, as well as other companies of the McLaren Group.
+By 2015, approximately 1,500 people worked at the Technology Centre.
+The Technology Centre also serves as the home to McLaren Racing, McLaren Automotive, and other companies of the McLaren Group.
 It was also the main setting of McLaren's cartoon, Tooned.